typesanitizer/b2piet/docs/README.md

 #### What are the possible use cases for this wonderful program?

-Possible passive use-cases include but are not restricted to:
+Possible passive use cases include but are not restricted to:

 * Your device wallpaper, to remind yourself how nerdy you are.
 * A poster inside your house to wow your imaginary guests.
 * A fancy nameplate outside your house to throw off your real postman.

-Possible active use-cases include:
+Possible active use cases include:

 * Smart wallpaper that records conversations.
 * Beautiful Skynet.